Commitment + Clinical Leadership = Better Outcomes

 The vitamin C found in strawberries has the ability to improve your vision and prevent cataracts.

-Vitamin C helps aid in the production of collagen, which is a tissue our eyes are made of.6 Researchers have found that there may be a correlation in collagen levels and our eyesight.
+Vitamin C helps aid in the production of collagen, which is a tissue our eyes are made of.6 Researchers have found that there may be a correlation between collagen levels and our eyesight.
 As we age, our bodies produce less collagen, which is why consuming foods with vitamin C can help maintain collagen levels.

 A study was conducted where they followed over 1,000 pairs of twins and examined their eyes with digital imaging at age 60.7 The researchers followed up with 324 pairs of the twins and asked them about their diet.
 The conclusion was that vitamin C can delay and slow the progression of cataracts.